brandonhenry/ffmcp/guides/QUICK_START.md

 ## Troubleshooting

-- **"Could not find a version that satisfies the requirement ffmcp"**: This package is not on PyPI.
-Install from source using `pip install -e .` from the project directory.
+- **"Could not find a version that satisfies the requirement ffmcp"**: Make sure you're using Python 3.8+ and pip is up to date: `pip install --upgrade pip`
 - **"externally-managed-environment" error**: You must use a virtual environment on macOS with Homebrew Python.
 Create one with `python3 -m venv venv` and activate it.
-- **Command not found**: Make sure the virtual environment is activated
+- **Command not found**: Make sure ffmcp is installed and in your PATH.
+If using a virtual environment, make sure it's activated.
 - **API key error**: Run `ffmcp config -p openai -k YOUR_KEY`
-- **Import errors**: Make sure you installed with `pip install -e ".[all]"`
+- **Import errors**: Make sure you installed with `pip install ffmcp[all]` or `pip install -e ".[all]"` if installing from source

 ## Need Help?